Poha recipe | Kanda Batata Poha | Maharashtrian style

 - Fresh coriander leaves add refreshing flavor.

 Try this recipe and give your day a good start.
-Do not forget to rate and comment your feedback.
+Do not forget to rate and comment.
+Also, please share the recipes with your friends and family members.

 Poha | Kanda Batata Poha